visol/ext-powermail/Documentation/Introduction/Index.rst

 Powermail 2.1 was mainly supported from a consortium of german universities and colleges.
 We want to thank them for their trust in powermail and the further development.
 See **UP** for features which are part of the University Package.

-- h‐da Hochschule Darmstadt – University of Applied Sciences
+- h-da Hochschule Darmstadt – University of Applied Sciences
 - Leibniz Universität Hannover
 - Technische Universität München
-- Hochschule für Wirtschaft und Umwelt Nürtingen‐Geislingen
+- Hochschule für Wirtschaft und Umwelt Nürtingen-Geislingen
 - Hochschule Osnabrück – University of Applied Sciences
 - Universität Rostock
 - Universität Ulm (ULM University)
-- Bauhaus‐Universität Weimar
+- Bauhaus-Universität Weimar
 - Bergische Universität Wuppertal